Application procedure and funding conditions

 - Receipt/documentation of fee (necessary only in the case of applications for digital short formats)

 See our FAQs for more important information on application procedures.

 1. From 1 March 2021, fees for the following digital short formats abroad can be funded for up to 6 weeks:

 A maximum amount of €300 is available, a receipt/documentation of the fee is required.
 Please submit this with your application as a separate document.

-2. Stays abroad that must be conducted partially or completely online instead of in person due to the coronavirus pandemic may be funded.
+2. Stays abroad that must be conducted partially or completely online instead of in person due to the coronavirus pandemic may be funded (latest until 31st of March 2022).
 This requires that: